WZBSocialScienceCenter/tmtoolkit/doc/source/development.rst

 API style
 ---------

 The tmtoolkit package provides a *functional API*.
 This is quite different from object-oriented APIs that are found in many other Python packages, where a programmer mainly uses classes and their methods that are exposed by an API.
 The tmtoolkit API on the other hand mainly exposes data structures and functions that operate on these data structures.
-Python classes are usually used to implement more complex data structures such as documents or document corpora, but these classes don't provide methods.
+In tmtoolkit, Python classes are usually used to implement more complex data structures such as documents or document corpora, but these classes don't provide (public) methods.
 Rather, they are used as function arguments, for example as in the large set of *corpus functions* that operate on text corpora as explained below.

 Implementation details